samwhindleton/wdiroutcomes/roadmap/week05/readme.md

-# A Day in the Life… Studio Tour
+# A Day in the Life…Studio Tour

 ## Framing:
 Ever wonder what it’s actually like to work in the field?
 Now’s your chance to get a behind-the-scenes look at the day to day of IBM.
 Ask current employees questions, see the office environment, and get a personalized tour.